-Our OSHC Service is committed to being a child safe organisation and endorses the National Principles for Child Safe Organisations, placing the protection of children as a priority of our responsibilities and obligations.
-The Child Safe Standards recommended by the Royal Commission provide guidance for our Service to ensure our policies and procedures, strategies and attitudes, ensure children's safety is paramount.
+Our OSHC Service is committed to being a child safe organisation and embeds the National Principles for Child Safe Organisations, placing the protection of children as a priority of our responsibilities and obligations.
+The Child Safe Standards recommended by the Royal Commission provide guidance for our Service to ensure our policies and procedures, strategies and attitudes, ensure children's safety is paramount and that we continue to improve our child safe culture and practices.

-Our OSHC Service has a zero tolerance to child abuse, and we are committed to the safety, participation and empowerment of all children.
+Our OSHC Service has a zero tolerance to child abuse, and we are committed to the safety, participation and empowerment of all children and young people.
+We ensure all staff, educators, volunteers and students have undertaken current child protection training and understand their obligations as mandatory reporters.
 We promote diversity and tolerance and aim to form equitable and positive relationships with children.
-We ensure children participate in decisions affecting them and listen and respect their suggestions and ideas.
+We ensure children and young people participate in decisions affecting them and listen and respect their suggestions and ideas.
 We respond to any concerns, disclosures, allegations or suspicions of harm by reporting to the relevant authorities.